 Swallowing a pill is an important skill that many of us take for granted until

-we have a child who needs to swallow a pill.
-Many things — from anxiety to stubbornness
+we have a child who needs to do it.
+Many things — from anxiety

-meant to work over a few hours instead of all at once.
-That may be impossible to do
+should.
+Some medicines work over a few hours instead of all at once.
+That won't happen

 When Should Kids Learn?

-Ideally, you'll want to practice before your child needs to take medicine so there
+Consider starting before your child needs to take medicine so there is no pressure.

-Practice when things like TVs and cellphones are turned off and there are no other
+Practice when things like TVs and devices are turned off and there are no distractions.

-distractions.
-Don't expect your child to learn this skill overnight: practice for
+Don't expect your child to learn this skill overnight.
+Practice for 5–10 minutes

 What to Do